sage-code/maj/alphabet.md

 **Fricative J**

-Letter "j" is usually voiced fricative-post alveolar.
+Letter "j" is voiced fricative-post alveolar.
 This sound must be produced with the tip of your tongue relaxed on  roof top and softly vibrated.
 Best IPA symbol for this sound is `ʒ`.

 * yjma	=> IPA:"iʒma" = "picture"
 * joka  => IPA:"ʒoka" = "game"

-**Affricate J**
+**Affricate @**

-Letter "j" followed by vowels {a, e, y, o, u} is, voiced post-alveolar affricate.
-This sound must be produced with the midle of your tongue relaxed on roof top and softly vibrated.
+Letter "@" = lowercase "&" must be followed by a vowel {a, e, y, i, o, u, h}.
+It represents a voiced post-alveolar affricate sound similar to `gi` in word "giraffe".
+This sound must be produced with the midle of your tongue relaxed on roof top of your mouth and is softly vibrated.
 Best IPA symbol for this sound is `d͡ʒ`.
-It sounds similar to `gi` in word "giraffe"

-* jema	 => IPA:"d͡ʒema" = "money"
+* &ema	 => IPA:"d͡ʒema" = "money"

 **Modified: Q**